 An effective information and communication infrastructure has been an important factor for countries with the most successful innovation strategies.
-Most of them, like China, Korea, and Singapore, have also become major producers of ICT hardware because that sector offered many opportunities for production and trade.
+Most of them, like China, the Republic of Korea, and Singapore, have also become major producers of ICT hardware because that sector offered many opportunities for production and trade.
 In addition, the ICT sectors are still undergoing rapid technical change and are at the forefront of innovation in many areas, ranging from automation and process control to social media.
 Many countries are increasing R&D in ICT because it still offers many innovation opportunities.
-Some developing economies with low per capita incomes have been very effective users of the innovation potential offered by these generic technologies and have been leaders in their innovative applications, as in the successful example of mobile money, M-Pesa in Kenya.16 it to local conditions.
-Furthermore, domestic capability is necessary to benefit from the knowledge spillovers from FDI.
+Some developing economies with low per capita incomes have been very effective users of the innovation potential offered by these generic technologies and have been leaders in their innovative applications, as in the successful example of mobile money, M-Pesa in Kenya.8